24-7 office hours

 - Once you sign up, you can access our class Slack at this link:

-- To make it easier to remember checking in, I recommend installing the Slack app on your iPhone or Android device
+- To make it easier to remember checking in and to get notifications, I strongly recommend installing the Slack app on your iPhone or Android device

 How to use Slack